 University College Cork, School of Dentistry

 The Cork Dental School & Hospital is located in a ninety-chair facility on the campus of Cork University Hospital, the main hospital in the south of Ireland.
 Along with facilities on the nearby UCC campus, the Dental School is equipped to deliver each stage of the dental curriculum and specialized patient treatment.
-There is a five year dental program and a four year Graduate Entry program.
+The length of the dental program is five-years.

 The first part of the course is spent mainly on the university campus studying medical sciences.
 Students benefit from building an academic foundation, from laboratory teaching to obtain an understanding of the biological processes, and from practicing on simulation units to prepare for the delivery of clinical care.